 As you approach the village from the west, you see two crabapple trees planted in the Memorial Park.
-One was planted by the Garden Club as part of a national project to give thanks to our military service people.
+One was planted by the Garden Club as part of a National Project to give thanks to our military service people.
 The Patriotic Tree was planted in 2007 as part of this project and as an addition to an ongoing planting of crabapple trees throughout the community.
-In 2012, a Blue Star Memorial, part of another national project honoring military personnel, was added to the park.

-As you approach the school, you see a flagpole garden full of bulbs, annuals and hostas..
-The Garden Club provides the planting of and seasonal displays in the urns in front of the school and the planter under the sign in the traditional RSCS colors of purple and gold.
-During the Christmas season, a large wreath adorns the front of the school thanks to a project taken on by the club and generous financial assistance from Jim Jordan.
-It is in memory of his mother who was an active member of the Garden Club for many years.
+As you approach the school, you see a flagpole garden full of bulbs, annuals and hostas in the traditional RSCS colors of purple and gold.
+Also, the Garden Club provides the planting of and seasonal displays of the urns in front of the school and the planter under the sign.
+During the Christmas season, a large wreath adorns the front of the school thanks to a project taken on by the club and the generous financial assistance from Jim Jordan.
+It is in memory of his mom.
+She was an active member of the Garden Club for many years.
 Behind the school in the courtyard, a new perennial bed was provided by the Garden Club in 2007.
 The plants were donated by a long-time Richfield resident.
 The students use this garden for learning experiences in several different classes.

 A quick head-turn to the right and you see the library plantings and the NYS award-winning Colonial Herb Garden started in 1967.
 The herb garden is totally maintained by the Garden Club with several different beds and plants.
 Seasonal plantings are provided in the urns at the entrance to the library.
 Beds have been established around the library to grow plants for sale at the Annual Plant Sale.
 A statue was recently added to the display.